ai-solution-eng/ai-solution-demos/multilingual-voice-agent/doc/README.md

 ## Advice

-* **Test different voices using different audio samples**, quality of the audio sample is crucial to the voice created by Chatterbox.
+* If Chatterbox audio output is of poor quality, **test different voices using different audio samples**, quality of the audio sample is crucial to the voice created by Chatterbox.
+* As a reminder, **Prompt Engineering** is needed here for:
+  * Avoiding the chat model to output numbers written in digits, as Chatterbox voices cannot pronounce them properly.
+  * Help the chat model generate meaningful SQL queries to extract information from the provided dataset. **There is a world of difference between the model performance with and without customized prompt**.
-* While we used Qwen/Qwen3-30B-A3B-Instruct-2507-FP8 as chat model **any Open AI API compatible chat model can be used**.
+* While we used Qwen/Qwen3-30B-A3B-Instruct-2507-FP8 as chat model, **any Open AI API compatible chat model can be used**.
 Ability to make tool calls is only needed for the optional component of this demo.
+* Once Whisper and Chatterbox are deployed and connected to Open WebUI, you can of course use any Open WebUI feature to enrich your demo.
+That includes **using Open WebUI built-in RAG capabilities**.
+This is particularly relevant **if you want to chat with data from txt or PDF files**, and much easier to set up, compared to chatting with SQL data.